mendix/docs/content/en/docs/appstore/connectors/aws/amazon-bedrock.md

 ## 1 Introduction

-The connector enables you to enrich your Mendix app with AI capabilities by connecting it to [Amazon Bedrock](https://aws.amazon.com/bedrock/).
+The [Amazon Bedrock](#needs-link) connector enables you to enrich your Mendix app with AI capabilities by connecting it to [Amazon Bedrock](https://aws.amazon.com/bedrock/).

 ### 1.1 Typical Use Cases